 Window Replacement Plan 2018, Part 2: New Construction Windows vs Replacement Windows

-In the latest section of our Window Replacement Plan 2018 series (see part 1 here), we break down the main differences between these two types of windows and identify recommended scenarios to give Casper homeowners tips for using each.
+In the latest section of our Window Replacement Plan 2018 series (see part 1 here), we break down the major differences between these two types of windows and identify recommended scenarios to give Casper homeowners tips for using each.

 Understanding the Jargon